ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ## Retrieve Authentication Types Status Service (Internal)
-Retrieve Authentication Types Status Service can be used by Resident Services Portal - MOSIP module to retrieve status (locked or unlocked) of Auth Types of an Individual using VID/UIN.
+Retrieve Authentication Types Status Service can be used by Resident Services to retrieve status (locked or unlocked) of Auth Types of an Individual using VID/UIN.

 #### Users of Retrieve Authentication Types Status Service -
-1. `Resident Services Portal`
+1. `Resident Services` - Individual can request to lock or unlock one or more authentication types using Resident Services, which in turn calls this service to store or retrieve the auth type status.

 * [GET /idauthentication/v1/internal/authtypes/status/individualIdType/:IDType/individualId/:ID](#get-idauthenticationv1internalauthtypesstatusindividualidtypeidtypeindividualidid)